chaitanyasagar3/crudNewsApp/test-cases/Sprint3_test_cases.md

 Test case name: Home Screen user settings persistence test

 Objective:
-To ensure that the home screen maintains user preferences and settings across sessions.
+To ensure that the home screen maintains user settings across sessions.

 Preconditions:

-    The system is up and running All the required external systems and services are available and accessible Test data/Unit tests written in sprint 10 have been prepared for the test case
+    The system is up and running
+    All the required external systems and services are available and accessible Test data/Unit tests written in sprint 02 have been prepared for the test case

 Test steps: